magento/devdocs/guides/v2.2/release-notes/pre-release/submit-PRs.md

 ## Questions?

-For any questions related to the Partners Contributions to the Magento, please contact Magento Community Engineering team engcom@magento.com.
+For any questions related to  Partner Contributions to the Magento codebase, please contact the Magento Community Engineering team at `engcom@magento.com`.

 ## More information